-Powers of executive, legislative and judiciary branches of Government
+Powers of Executive, Legislative and Judiciary, Administration of Policies on WTO-Related Issues and the council of Ministers and the Judiciary of a Chief Justice and three Judges.
+The Government is advised on custom and tradition by the National Council of Chiefs.
+The main Ministries responsible for the implementation of policies affecting trade are: the Ministry of Trade, Industry and Investment; the Ministry of Finance and Economic Management; and the Ministry of Agriculture, Forestry and Fisheries.

-- 23. The representative of Vanuatu said that the Republic of Vanuatu was a parliamentary democracy which had obtained independence in 1980.
+23. The Republic of Vanuatu was a parliamentary democracy which obtained independence in 1980.
 The national political structure, as provided in the Constitution, consisted of a legislative, an executive and a judiciary branch.
-The legislature consisted of a single chamber with 52 Members.
-The electoral system provided for proportional representation.
-The Executive consisted of the Prime Minister, the Council of Ministers, and the Judiciary of a Chief Justice and three Judges.
-The National Council of Chiefs advised the Government on custom and tradition.
-The main Ministries responsible for the implementation of policies affecting trade were the Ministry of Trade, Industry and Investment; the Ministry of Finance and Economic Management; and the Ministry of Agriculture, Forestry and Fisheries. - 24.
-Existing Vanuatu Law contained a standard common law right of judicial review.
+The legislature consists of a single chamber with 52 Members.
+The electoral system provides for proportional representation.
+The Executive consists of the Prime Minister

+24. The representative of Vanuatu said that existing Vanuatu Law contained a standard common law right of judicial review.
 The judicial system in Vanuatu required only the existence of just cause for review, and the judiciary would entertain reviews of administrative as well as ministerial decisions made in all such cases.
-The new Customs Act, which would soon be gazetted, provided the right of appeal against decisions of Customs, first to the relevant Minister, and the to the courts. - 25.
-The representative of Vanuatu stated that Vanuatu would provide the right of appeal to an independent body for foreign and domestic importers and exporters of official measures affecting trade.
+The new Customs Act, which would soon be gazetted, provided the right of appeal against decisions of Customs, first to the relevant Minister and the to the courts.

+25. The representative of Vanuatu stated that Vanuatu would provide the right of appeal to an independent body for foreign and domestic importers and exporters of official measures affecting trade.
 The Working Party took note of this commitment.

-Authority of sub-central governments

-- 26. The representative of Vanuatu said that his Government had decided to establish six regional provinces in late 1994 with a view to accelerate and improve administration and other important processes in the provinces.
+26. The representative of Vanuatu said the Government had decided to establish six regional provinces in late 1994 with a view to accelerate and improve administration and other important processes in the provinces.
 In consistency with Vanuatu's laws, each respective province had autonomous power to enact by-laws and other administrative matters pertaining to taxes and other business and commercial undertakings.
-He noted that any potential tax, fee or levy raised by provincial governments required the approval of the Government through the Ministry of Home Affairs. - 27.
-The representative of Vanuatu stated that, from the date of accession, the Central Government would eliminate or nullify measures taken by sub-central authorities in Vanuatu that were in conflict with the WTO Agreement when those measures were brought to its attention.
+He noted that under the Decentralization Act No. 1 of 1994, any potential tax, fee or levy raised by provincial governments required the approval of the Government through the Ministry of Home Affairs, which would evaluate its consistency with WTO provisions prior to allowing its implementation.

+27. The representative of Vanuatu stated that, from the date of accession, the Central Government would eliminate or nullify measures taken by sub-central authorities in Vanuatu that were in conflict with the WTO Agreement when those measures were brought to its attention or in the context of the review of provincial government legislation by the Ministry of Home Affairs.
 The Working Party took note of this commitment.